 - Avoid a lot of student debt.

-You can't fully escape stress when on the job.
-HVAC technicians work on complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
-Appropriate experience and tools are helpful when resolving these concerns.
-In addition, paid training and a consistent schedule help HVAC professionals reduce some of the most common triggers of work-related stress.
+Any job can be stressful.
+HVAC technicians service complex equipment and may be subject to cramped or uncomfortable working conditions.
+Appropriate experience and tools can help mitigate some of these concerns.
+What’s more, paid training and a steady supply of work help people in the HVAC industry reduce some of the most common sources of work-related stress.

 Is HVAC Hard on Your Body?

-Lifting heavy equipment and performing repetitive motions are both common during HVAC work.
+Carrying heavy items and performing repetitive motions are two common reasons HVAC can be physically demanding.
 Getting to specialized types of equipment can be exhausting.
-HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

-While a recession can affect any industry, HVAC is particularly resilient due to the essential nature of heating and cooling equipment.
-Repairs and installation will always be needed, meaning HVAC professionals can often find work in more places than other industries.
+While there isn't a job that's immune to a recession, HVAC is particularly resilient due to the widespread use of heating and cooling equipment.
+Repairs and installation will always be needed, which means apprentices and master technicians alike can often find work across the country.

 Is HVAC a Good Career for the Future?

-As climate control technology continues to evolve, reliable expertise will become even more important.
-Newer models of heating and cooling systems consume less energy or produce it from renewable sources such as solar and wind.
-Greener HVAC equipment will continue to grow in popularity, as will the need for experienced installers and technicians.
+As HVAC systems continue to advance, reliable expertise will become even more important.
+New forms of heating and cooling systems use less energy or obtain it from renewable sources including solar and wind.
+Environmentally sustainable HVAC equipment will continue to expand, as will the need for competent HVAC professionals.

 How to Become an HVAC Technician

-Earn certifications by taking classes at a community college or trade school.
-How long it takes to become an HVAC technician relies on the program, which generally lasts between six months to two years.
-An HVAC company will sometimes also require NATE certification.
-Standing for North American Technician Excellence, this influential accreditation further develops your technical knowledge to ensure the highest quality services.
+You can secure the needed certifications by enrolling in classes at a community college or trade school.
+The time it takes to become an HVAC technician varies from program to program, which is typically six months to two years.
+Your employer might also require NATE certification.
+Standing for North American Technician Excellence, this industry-leading accreditation builds on your existing industry knowledge to help you better serve customers.

-While some aspects of the job can be learned on your own, a proper education means blending classroom programs with on-site training.
+While some aspects of the job can be learned on your own, getting the necessary education means blending classroom programs with on-site training.
 At the same time, HVAC careers don't involve complex math.
-While you'll need to know some basic math, the bulk of an HVAC professionals’ skill set lies in critical thinking, used to identify problems and ensure quality installation.
+While a little math is needed, the majority of an HVAC professionals’ skill set relies on critical thinking, for identifying problems and ensure quality installation.

-According to Midwest Technical Institute, signing up for classes at a technical or trade school generally costs approximately $15,000.
+According to Midwest Technical Institute, attending a technical or trade school usually costs about $15,000.
 A community college is usually around $5,000 annually.
-In comparison, the average student debt for a bachelor’s degree is $25,921.
+By comparison, the average student debt for a bachelor’s degree is $25,921.

-A typical workday may vary on the work site as well as your specific skill set.
-If you primarily offer repair services, you may work early, late or be on call throughout the day.
-If you work in construction/home building or management, you will be more likely to keep to a set schedule for regular business hours.
+The daily schedule may vary on the work site as well as your specific skill set.
+If you are a repair technician, you may work early, late or be on call throughout the day.
+If you work in construction/home building or management, you may have more of a set schedule for regular business hours.

-Like we mentioned earlier, you should be comfortable working outdoors in inclement weather as well as in difficult-to-reach places.
-If you work in a customer-facing role, strong customer service skills are always useful.
+Like we mentioned earlier, you should expect the occasional job in severe weather as well as in difficult-to-reach places.
+For jobs that work with customers or clients, strong customer service skills are always a positive.

-Since the HVAC industry is growing quickly, your salary will reflect it.
+With the constant growth in HVAC careers, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Professionals with specialized skills could make between $56,600 and $68,000.
-Having said that, salaries may fluctuate based on your location and its cost of living.
+Having said that, your salary may be dependent on the area's average wages and its cost of living.
 Some HVAC techs working in management in a high-paying state may make as much as six figures.

 - HVAC manager, $72,515 average salary